masoudya/neural-prior-estimator/classification/README.md

 `config/base/dist_train.yaml` controls device configuration.
 2. **Dataset-specific configuration**:
 `config/<dataset>/<dataset>.yaml`
-which controls mainly hyperparameters. <dataset> is automatically selected when `--dataset` is provided.
+which defines dataset-specific settings and training hyperparameters. <dataset> is automatically selected when `--dataset` is provided.

 3. **Command-line arguments**:
 Override individual parameters such as learning rate or number of PEM modules.